Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/spack_demo.md

   At least the `FIXME` statements should be fixed before releasing the package.
 The Spack package recipe is written in Python so we can also do common Python magic here.

-- Spack has deduced a good number of information already.
+- Spack has deduced a good amount of information already.
     - We work with CMake
     - There are 3 releases of the software
-    - The URL to download packages
+    - The URL to download the package
-    - The name of the Package we work with `class Helloworld`.
+    - The name of the package we work with `class Helloworld`.
 This is also the name of the software now within Spack.
 - We want to fix/extend the package with some standard information
     - Package description
     - Set URL to SSE homepage
-    - Add our GitHub username as maintainer
+    - Add GitHub username as maintainer
-    - Remove the `cmake_args` part as we only have a standard CMake arguments.
-Here we could give extra/special arguments specific to the software package.
+    - Remove the `cmake_args` part as there are only standard CMake arguments.

 - Concretize the package